Please feel free to comment on my review.

-The ‘Peter Pan’ movie by Disney was also one of my sister Bethan’s favourite films.
-My sister Bethan passed away, one month before she was six years old.
-My parents and I sometimes watch this movie on her birthday to celebrate her memory.
-It is a great way to celebrate Bethan’s birthday, as this is a lovely kids’ film.
+The ‘Peter Pan’ movie by Disney was also a favourite film for my sister Bethan.
+My sister Bethan passed away one month before she was six years old.
+My parents and I watch this movie sometimes on her birthday to celebrate her memory.
+It’s a great way to celebrate her birthday, as it’s a lovely kids’ film.

 For those of you who don’t know (although I’m sure you do), ‘Peter Pan’ was originally a children’s play by Scottish novelist and playwright, J.M.
 Barrie.
 The rights of the ‘Peter Pan’ works were eventually given by J.M.
 Barrie to Great Ormond Street Hospital in London before his death in 1937.

 During a tour of the ‘Peter Pan’ play, Walt Disney fell in love with the story as a kid before he produced the animated film in 1953.
 ‘Peter Pan’ is made with love by Walt Disney Pictures and is given kind permission by Great Ormond Street Hospital to be made from the film’s opening credits.